Non-Academic Accommodations: Housing, Medical Dietary, Parking, and Accessible Transport Van

 Steps in the Application Process

-Accessible Transport Van is a free service through a division of the Brandeis University Escort Safety Service.
+Accessible Transport Van (AT Van) is a free service through a division of the Brandeis University Escort Safety Service.
 The Accessible Transport Van service is available for students with mobility limitations (temporary or long-term) that shuttles students directly to their classes, residence halls, and other campus buildings when the use of other Brandeis transportation is not possible.

 This van runs separately from the traditional Brandeis shuttle that is continuously circling campus at designated stops.
 This van runs off of a schedule based off of students' needs.
 For access to the Accessible Transport Van, please complete the application below.